 This brush is made from eco-friendly bamboo and has an ergonomic handle.
 The handle does not have a grip, though.
 While this can be used for longhair cats, it will not effectively remove thick undercoats, so it may not work well for some thick-coated cat breeds.
 If dropped, the plastic pins can break, leaving sharp points.

 The FURminator Hair Collection Cat Brush is unique in that it offers four different brushing shapes and sizes, allowing for you to remove hair even from small and difficult to reach areas.
 It can be used on shorthair and longhair cats.
 This brush has sturdy rubber teeth on three sides with short, sparse teeth, long, tightly-formed teeth, and a line of medium-length teeth.
 The fourth side features a smooth edge.
 This brush can be used on pets, clothing, and furniture, and works on wet and dry hair.

-This brush works by creating static, so you may shock yourself during brushing.
+This best cat brush for short hair and long haired cats works by creating static, so you may shock yourself during brushing.
 None of these sides will be effective for mats, tangles, or thick undercoats.
 The handle has a soft grip but is fat and may be difficult for some people to grip well.
 It can be cleaned with water but ensure hair does not go down the drain.